 Rent stabilized units are a form of affordable housing usually found in an apartment building built before 1974 that have more than six units.
 Having a rent-stabilized apartment means there are limits to how much your landlord can increase your rent, and you are guaranteed the opportunity to renew your lease with options.

 In New York, a railroad apartment is essentially one without hallways, where each bedroom opens into the next room.
-It gets the name because of its similarity to a series of railroad cars.
+It gets the name because the floor plan resembles a series of railroad cars.

 Flex apartments are situations where space is split by a temporary wall(s), creating more space, a separate room, and a roommate(s).
 This solution is a popular option to turn a 1-bedroom apartment into 2 bedrooms.